V-Jayy/Kyra-AI-Assistant/README.md

 [BOT] Opening https://youtube.com
 ```

-The assistant loads settings from `config.yaml` created on first run.
-Edit this
+The assistant loads settings from `~/.kyra/config.yaml` on first run (or the
+path defined by the `KYRA_CONFIG` environment variable).
+Edit this file to
-file to change the wake word, voice or debugging options.
+change the wake word, voice or debugging options.

 Run `python -m app.scenarios` to execute the CSV-driven self test harness.